ryansobol/rack-bouncer/README.md

 # rack-bouncer

 A Rack middleware that expels undesirable browsers out of your website.
+This project lovingly extends the `rack-noie6` gem.

 | _Browser_         | _Undesirable Versions_ |
 |-------------------|------------------------|